 If you haven’t used video calls often, start practicing.
 As mentioned above, call your friends and family and practice your setup.
 Make sure they can hear you and see you clearly.
 Make adjustments as you go.
 Even wear the outfit you plan to wear to make sure it will look presentable on screen.
 Try out the lighting, the background, and your positioning.
 The more you practice the more relaxed and prepared you will feel when the day comes.

-Bonus Tip: Don’t use your cell phone.
-If you must use your phone, make sure to set it on a tripod and don’t hold it.
+Bonus Tip: If you must use your phone for an interview, make sure to set it on a tripod and don’t hold it.
 This will keep the camera still.
 You don’t want to make your interviewer motion sick.
 Also, keep the phone horizontal for a widescreen.